inSTEM registration is now open!

 Designed for leaders, allies, and marginalised groups.
 Day 1 will feature a mix of keynote talks and parallel sessions, focussed on building inclusive environments, sharing strategies for championing diversity, and developing strong allyship.
 It is an essential day for everyone committed to fostering a more equitable STEM culture.
 There will be a conference dinner following for networking and socialising with other attendees.

-Before we commence our conference, Wurundjeri Elder, Tony Garvey will deliver a Welcome to Country
+Before we commence our conference, Wurundjeri Elder, Tony Garvey will deliver a Welcome to Country.

-10:10AM - Opening Address
+10:10AM - Opening Address - Rachel Caruso | Storey Hall

 Prof Emma Lee